 Ipswich did not develop as a great port as the industry of the “Great clipper ships” by-passed the area for the deep-water seaports of Salem, Newburyport, Quincy, and Boston.

 Depending on your housing needs the Ipswich real estate market offers many home options.
 Ipswich real estate offers rentals of apartments, condominiums, and single-family homes.
-If your housing needs are long-term, the Ipswich real estate market also offers condominiums, and single-family homes for sale.
+If your housing needs are long-term, the Ipswich real estate market also offers condominiums and single-family homes for sale.
 Anyone considering Ipswich real estate needs to ask: Is the neighborhood the right fit?

 Town of Ipswich, Ma

 Today Ipswich is a destination with a walkable town center of neighborhood retail, gift shops, restaurants, sandwich and other eateries surrounded by rural landscape and residential neighborhoods.
-The Town’s landscape ranges from forest, to marsh, to beach.
+The Town’s landscape ranges from forest to marsh, to beach.
 Ipswich is approximately 33 square miles of rolling topography, forests, fields, farmland marshes, dunes, and beaches.
 The rural setting is home to the Parker River Wildlife Refuge, Sandy Point State Reservation and most noted Crane Beach as “one of the most beautifully scenic beaches in all New England.”
 Ipswich is well known for its early 17th century homes; fifty-eight houses in town were built prior to 1725 – the largest number still standing and occupied of any community in the country.
-While Ipswich’s population remained relatively stable until the 1970’s, like most Massachusetts communities.
-Since those population boom, most of the additional population increase has been to attributed to the birth rate.
+While Ipswich’s population remained relatively stable until the 1970s, like most Massachusetts communities.
+Since that population boom, most of the additional population increase has been to attributed to the birth rate.

-- Ipswich is accessible by via car, bike and Commuter Rail Service.
+- Ipswich is accessible via car, bike and Commuter Rail Service.
 There isn’t an Interstate Highway however, I-95 passes through adjacent Boxford and Topsfield.